PPakalns/bevy_immediate/README.md

 Make sure that you enable `hotpatching` feature `bevy_immediate` and `bevy` crates so that UI is recreated upon hotpatch.

-Try to modify and save `./examples/hot_patching.rs` or any other example.
+Try to modify and save `./examples/hot_patching.rs` or any other example and see changes in the live demo.

 ## FAQ